 Let me give you a real-world example.

 I like to consider myself a technology manager, but in reality, I am managing risk – technology risk, people risk, financial risk and reputational risk.
-When I look at the future and the types of skills that will make the greatest difference to my role, I ask myself “Where can I find cyber security analysts who can not only build a strong defence mechanism for the company, but can work with data analytics and discuss what is happening in our environment, how it has changed recently and why, etc.?“
+When I look at the future and the types of skills that will make the greatest difference to my role, I ask myself “Where can I find cyber security analysts who can not only build a strong defence mechanism for the company, but can also work with data analytics and discuss what is happening in our environment, how it has changed recently and why, etc.?“

 I‘m looking for people who can provide operational awareness of the health of the systems and platforms we are responsible for, but can also identify trends on failures, analyse unusual performance or response data.
 Importantly, they need to be able to work with business and IT partners to ensure any business activity does not compromise our existing production environment, while ensuring that what we do is provided at a fair cost and will not put the company‘s reputation at risk.